Ihatetomatoes/webpack-101-hmr-css/README.md

 `"prod": "npm run clean && SET NODE_ENV=production webpack -p"`

+### 3. Use cross-env for MAC/PC
+If you want to set NODE_ENV for both Mac and PC you can use `cross-env` like this:

+`"prod": "npm run clean && cross-env NODE_ENV=production webpack -p"`

 Don't forget to [subscribe to my channel](https://www.youtube.com/channel/UC7O6CntQoAI-wYyJxYiqNUg?sub_confirmation=1) for more front-end videos.